-The Takata Airbag Recall is one of the more egregious betrayals of public trust in automotive history.
-Takata, a major air bag producer, knowingly used a cheap, volatile ingredient in its manufacturing of millions of airbags.
-From 2000 to 2008 the company kept quiet about these defects.
-At least 10 people have been killed and many more brutally injured because of these defective air bags.
+The Takata airbag recall involved the use of a cheap, volatile ingredient in Takata’s manufacturing of millions of airbags.
+From 2000 to 2008, the company kept quiet about these defects.
+As a result, over 20 people have been killed and hundreds more severely injured because of these defective airbags.

 Simply put, the pursuit of a cheaper and easier path led to these defective airbags.
 Takata replaced a safe chemical compound ingredient with a volatile compound simply because the compound was so much cheaper.
 In addition, Takata executives admitted to knowing about these defects, but still continued to supply car manufacturers with millions of airbags.

-Takata Corporation was founded in Shiga, Japan, in 1933.
-Initially built as a parachute company, Takata was one of the innovators of the two-point seat belts used in cars today.
-In fact, it built the first crash-test plant in the world.
-However, its reputation was first sullied in 1995 with a seat-belt recall.
+Takata Corporation was founded in Shiga, Japan, in 1933 and became one of the innovators of the two-point seat belts used in cars today.
+Its reputation was first sullied in 1995 with a seatbelt recall.
 And in 2014, Takata executives admitted to the New York Times that they knew their plants in Mexico were not properly storing the chemicals used to manufacture airbags.
-The Times suggests that because there are only three global suppliers of airbags car manufacturers continued to use Takata airbags.

-At least 10 injuries worldwide have been caused by Takata Airbags, including the recent death of a Georgia man who was driving in South Carolina.
-More than 100 people have claimed injuries by these defective airbags in a variety of vehicles.
+At least ten injuries worldwide have been caused by Takata airbags, including the recent death of a Georgia man who was driving in South Carolina.
+More than 100 people have claimed injuries from these defective airbags in a variety of vehicles.

-Because these defective airbags cause a shrapnel-like explosion, these injuries can be quite horrific, mimicking a shooting or knifing death.
+Because these defective airbags cause a shrapnel-like explosion, injuries can be quite horrific, mimicking a shooting or knifing death.
 In fact, the first few airbag deaths were investigated as homicides because investigators assumed the victims had been shot or stabbed.
+Injuries include:

 - Skull and other bone fractures